jzzheng22/hlp21-project-group-3/doc/Features.md

 ### Adding Symbols
 - Newly added symbol follows mouse movement and positions itself where the mouse first clicks. *Automatic snapping to grid*.
 - Each new symbol comes with its own unique name label.
+- Custom components are possible.
+- Clocked symbols have the clock icon (wires cannot be connected to clocks)

 ### Selecting Symbols
 - May be done by: